shreyas-sovani/hardhat_simpleStorage/README.md

 - “invalid account” on deploy: ensure SEPOLIA_PRIVATE_KEY is set with 0x prefix and has Sepolia ETH.
 - Verification fails: confirm correct constructor args and ETHERSCAN_API_KEY.
 - RPC errors: check SEPOLIA_RPC_URL and provider status.
+- If using Ignition, always use the latest address from `deployed_addresses.json` for interaction.

 ## License